mauroservienti/milestone.github.io/_posts/2019-07-04-exploring-nservicebus-integration-testing-options.md

 }
 ```

 Here is the trick: in the endpoint code instead of using the `EndpointConfiguration` class directly I'm creating a class the inherits from it setting configuration values in the constructor.
-In this way I can then reference that class in the test to identify a configuration that should be used to spin up an endpoint.
+This way I can then reference that class in the test to identify a configuration that should be used to spin up an endpoint.
 The `ServiceTemplate` thing in the test code is again a tricky way to glue my spike with the existing Acceptance testing infrastructure.

 The "only" thing the testing infrastructure is doing when endpoints are started in the test is to inject a pipeline behavior to capture information about what the endpoint is doing and allow, for example, the done condition or the asserts to be evaluated.